- Home

 Luckily, there are plenty of foods that can be added to your diet to make sure you’re getting enough of this vital vitamin.

-Below, we’ll explore the benefits of vitamin B12, how to spot the signs of deficiency, and which vitamin B12-rich foods you could incorporate into your meals.
+Below, we’ll explore the benefits of vitamin B12, how to spot the signs of deficiency, and which vitamin B12-rich foods you could add into your diet.

 What is vitamin B12?

-Vitamin B12, also known as cobalamin, is one of eight B vitamins that play an essential part in keeping our bodies healthy.
+Vitamin B12, also known as cobalamin, is one of eight B vitamins that play an essential role in keeping our bodies healthy.

 Our bodies can’t produce vitamin B12, so we need to get it from our diet.
 B12 is found naturally in animal products, but it’s also added to certain foods and is available as a supplement.
 People who have very low B12 levels might also get a B12 injection under recommendation from their GP.

 Vitamin B12 is only needed in only very small amounts.
-According to the NHS, the recommended daily allowance (RDA) of vitamin B12 is around 1.5 micrograms for healthy adults.
+According to the NHS, the recommended daily allowance of vitamin B12 is around 1.5 micrograms a day for healthy adults.

 Why is vitamin B12 important?

-Vitamin B12 plays a critical role in several of our body’s key processes and there are powerful health benefits to making sure that we have enough in our diet.
+Vitamin B12 plays a critical role in several of the body’s key processes and there are powerful health benefits to making sure that we consume enough.
 For example…

 1. It can help to produce red blood cells

-Then, because the red blood cells aren’t developed properly, they can’t move from your bone marrow into your bloodstream at a fast enough rate.
+Without enough B12 in your system, your body can’t produce red blood cells as efficiently.
+If red blood cells aren’t developed properly, they can’t move from the bone marrow into the bloodstream at a fast enough rate.
 This can lead to anaemia and cause symptoms like muscle weakness and fatigue.

 Because vitamin B12 is so crucial for producing new cells, you need adequate levels for healthy hair, skin, and nails.